SlimeKnights/slimeknights.github.io/docs/json/models/index.md

 ## Data Models

 The following models existed simply to parse and store data used by block entity renderers.
-As of 1.20, these models have been removed in favor of [fluid cuboids](fluid-cuboids) and [render items](render-items) having dedicated JSON formats.
+As of 1.20, these models have been removed in favor of [block fluids](fluid-cuboids#block-fluids) and [render items lists](render-items#render-item-lists) having dedicated JSON formats.

 * [**Fluids**](fluids): Model format defining the location of fluids, used for various types of tanks.
     * [**Channel**](fluids#channel): Model defining the locations of fluids on each side of the casting channel.